Get a quick glimpse of your scholarship amount.

 Students who qualify for need-based assistance will automatically be considered for institutional grants after being accepted to SBC and after the College has received their FAFSA results.

 Virginia residents are eligible to apply for the Virginia Tuition Assistance Grant.
 VTAG is a state grant, the amount of which is based on state funding.
-The amount will be announced in late-spring 2017.
-For 2016-2017, that amount was set at $3,200.
-Applications for 2017-2018 are due by July 31, 2017.
-Please return the VTAG application to SBC’s financial aid office no later than July 31, 2017.
+For 2022-2023, that amount is set at $4,500.
+Completed applications must be submitted to the financial aid office of the institution on, or before, July 31 prior to the fall semester of enrollment.
+Applications submitted after July 31, but no later than Dec.
+1, will be considered for an award only if funds are available.

 Virginia’s General Assembly passed this program into law in 2007.
 If you are graduating with an associate degree, you will need to complete and submit your FAFSA and your final academic transcript with your associate degree posted to us.
 For more information, see the CTG program fact sheet.